 9. Alexander Corporate Finance Oy

 Alexander Corporate Finance was established in 1988 and has its headquarters in Helsinki.
-The bank which forms part of the Alexander Group is a private investment bank.
+This is one of the biggest banks in Finland, and it forms part of the Alexander Group is a private investment bank.
 The bank’s operations are regulated by the Financial Supervision offering services such as valuation services, M&A, as well as advisory services on matters of capital market transactions.

 10. Carnegie Investment Bank AB